Grasshopper: Characteristics

 The abdomen has eleven segments, the first of which is fused to the thorax and contains the tympanal organ and hearing system.
 Segments two to eight are ring-shaped and joined by flexible membranes.
 Segments nine to eleven are reduced in size; segment nine bears a pair of cerci and segments ten and eleven have the reproductive organs.
 Female grasshoppers are normally larger than males, with short ovipositors.
 The name of the suborder "Caelifera" comes from the Latin and means chisel-bearing, referring to the shape of the ovipositor.

+The grasshopper's auditory organs are located on its abdomen, rather than on its head.
+These organs consist of a pair of membranes, each positioned on either side of the first abdominal segment and tucked under the wings.
+Known as tympanal organs, these simple eardrums vibrate in response to sound waves, enabling the grasshopper to hear the songs of other grasshoppers.

-Those species that make easily heard noises usually do so by rubbing a row of pegs on the hind legs against the edges of the forewings (stridulation).
-These sounds are produced mainly by males to attract females, though in some species the females also stridulate.
+Those species that make easily heard noises usually do so by rubbing a row of pegs on the hind legs against the edges of the forewings; this behavior is called stridulation.
+Stridulation is produced mainly by males to attract females, though in some species the females also stridulate.
+Others, like the Crackling Forest Grasshopper, produce distinctive clicks while flying; this behavior is called crepitation.

 Grasshoppers may be confused with crickets, but they differ in many aspects; these include the number of segments in their antennae and the structure of the ovipositor, as well as the location of the tympanal organ and the methods by which sound is produced.
 Ensiferans have antennae that can be much longer than the body and have at least 20–24 segments, while caeliferans have fewer segments in their shorter, stouter antennae.